knoppys/scp-bookings/README.md

 Changelog

+V3.8.3
+- Bug fix where the booking confirmation email were showing the wrong fields.

 V3.8.1
 - Updated the listings tables due to incompatibility with UK Dates. included Moment.js and DatatablesMoment.js and edited the tables to use the correct date format.